 Living near the Texas Gulf Coast means wind is always a factor.
 In areas like League City, Friendswood, Galveston, and even parts of the greater Houston area, strong storms and sudden gusts are part of everyday life.
 The closer you are to the coast, the more intense those winds can become.

 Your garage door is the largest opening in your home.
 If it fails during a high wind event, the pressure entering the garage can cause serious structural damage to the rest of the house.
-That is why wind-rated garage doors are required in some coastal areas and strongly recommended in many others.
+That is why hurricane proof garage doors in Houston are essential for protecting your home, and why wind-rated doors are required in some coastal areas and strongly recommended in many others.

 What Makes a Garage Door Wind Rated?